Suing for Emotional Distress

 What Is Emotional Distress?

 This emotional turmoil is an entirely normal response to an abnormal situation.
 After all, nobody expects to be involved in an accident.
 When it happens, it can disrupt your world, leaving emotional scars that need healing, just like physical injuries.
-It’s also important to know that Oklahoma law recognizes emotional distress as a real thing and provides the means to recover compensation for your mental pain.
+It’s also important to know that Oklahoma law recognizes emotional distress as real and provides the means to recover compensation for your mental pain.

 How to Prove Emotional Distress